thejsway/thejsway/manuscript/chapter16.md

 ### Page loading

 Depending on how complex it is, a web page can take time to be entirely loaded by the browser.
-You can add an event listener on the `load` event produced by the `window` object (which represent the brower window) to know when this happens.
+You can add an event listener on the `load` event produced by the `window` object (which represents the browser window) to know when this happens.
 This avoids messy situations where JavaScript interacts with pages that aren't fully loaded.

 The following code displays a message in the console once the page is fully loaded.